GoogleChrome/web.dev/src/site/content/en/blog/optimize-long-tasks/index.md

   </figcaption>
 </figure>

 Tasks impact performance in a couple of ways.
 For example, when a browser downloads a JavaScript file during startup, it queues tasks to parse and compile that JavaScript so it can be executed.
 Later on in the page lifecycle, tasks are kicked off when your JavaScript does work such as driving interactions through event handlers, JavaScript-driven animations, and background activity such as analytics collection.
-All of this stuff—with the exception of [web workers](https://developer.mozilla.org/docs/Web/API/Web_Workers_API/Using_web_workers) and similar APIs—happens on the main thread.
+All of this stuff&mdash;with the exception of [web workers](https://developer.mozilla.org/docs/Web/API/Web_Workers_API/Using_web_workers) and similar APIs&mdash;happens on the main thread.

 ## What is the main thread?

 The _main thread_ is where most tasks are run in the browser.
-Although the main thread is far from the only thread the browser uses, it's called the main thread for a reason: it's the one thread where nearly all the JavaScript you write does its work.
+It's called the main thread for a reason: it's the one thread where nearly all the JavaScript you write does its work.

-The main thread can only take on one task at a time.
-When tasks stretch beyond a certain point—50 milliseconds to be exact—they're classified as _long tasks_.
-If the user is attempting to interact with the page while a long task is running, or if an important rendering update needs to happen, the page will be delayed in handling that work, resulting in interaction or rendering latency.
+The main thread can only process one task at a time.
+When tasks stretch beyond a certain point&mdash;50 milliseconds to be exact&mdash;they're classified as _long tasks_.
+If the user is attempting to interact with the page while a long task runs&mdash;or if an important rendering update needs to happen&mdash;the browser will be delayed in handling that work.
+This results in interaction or rendering latency.

 <figure>
-  {% Img src="image/jL3OLOhcWUQDnR4XjewLBx4e3PC3/DWuk5yucTPHslv8osoI2.png", alt="A long task in the performance profiler of Chrome's DevTools.
+  {% Img src="image/jL3OLOhcWUQDnR4XjewLBx4e3PC3/NOVR7JgJ8sMM7Fhc0tzo.png", alt="A long task in the performance profiler of Chrome's DevTools.
 The blocking portion of the task (greater than 50 milliseconds) is depicted with a pattern of red diagonal stripes.", width="800", height="179" %}
   <figcaption>
     A long task as depicted in Chrome's performance profiler.
 Long tasks are indicated by a red triangle in the corner of the task, with the blocking portion of the task filled in with a pattern of diagonal red stripes.
   </figcaption>
 </figure>

-What you want is to _break up_ tasks.
-This means taking a single, long task and dividing it into smaller tasks that take less time to run individually.
+You need to _break up_ tasks.
+This means taking a single long task and dividing it into smaller tasks that take less time to run individually.

 <figure>
   {% Img src="image/jL3OLOhcWUQDnR4XjewLBx4e3PC3/8Bhl9Ilki4tM0aC1nfn8.png", alt="A single long task versus the same task broken up into shorter task.
 The long task is one large rectangle, whereas the chunked task is five smaller boxes which are collectively the same width as the long task.", width="800", height="242" %}